Xilinx/dfx-mgr/README.md

 For DFX designs we recommend using graph api's which provide good abstract way to create a visual model of the RP's and inter connections.
 Refer to some example code under `<repo>/example/sys/linux/graph`.

 ## Known limitations

 1. DFX-MGR uses i-notify for firmware file updates and i-notify doesn't work with network filesystem.
-Hence it is recommended to NOT boot linux over NFS for correct functinality of DFX-MGR daemon.
+Hence it is recommended to NOT boot linux over NFS for correct functionality of DFX-MGR daemon.

 2. DFX-MGR package names i.e. firmware folder names are limited to 64 character currently and absolute path lengths are limited to 512 char.
 Hence avoid creating long filenames.
-If absolutely required for longer names, file an issue in the repo and will be adderssed on priority.
+If absolutely required for longer names, file an issue in the repo and will be addressed on priority.

 3. I/O nodes doesn't support zero copy.